veighnsche/modeld-go-1/README.md

 ## FAQ

-- __How do I enable real in‑process llama?__
+- __How do I enable in‑process llama?__
   Build with `-tags=llama` and set `RealInferEnabled: true` in `manager.ManagerConfig`.
 Also set `LlamaCtx` and `LlamaThreads` as needed.

 - __I get "cannot find -lllama" or runtime loader errors about `libllama.so`.
 What do I do?__
   Ensure the native llama library is available to the dynamic loader.
 Easiest is to place `libllama.so` next to your built binary; `internal/manager/llama_cgo.go` sets rpath `$ORIGIN` so the loader finds it there.
 Alternatively, install it in a system library path.

 - __Do I need an external `llama_server` process?__
   No. External server mode was removed.
-All real inference is handled in‑process via `go-skynet/go-llama.cpp`.
+All inference is handled in‑process via `go-skynet/go-llama.cpp`.

 - __Builds succeed but inference returns a dependency error.__
   Make sure you built with `-tags=llama` and initialized the manager with `RealInferEnabled: true`.
-Without the tag, the stub adapter is used (no CGO) and real inference is disabled.
+Without the tag, the stub adapter is used (no CGO) and inference is disabled.

 - __How do I configure the default model?__
   Provide your registry via `manager.ManagerConfig.Registry` and set `DefaultModel` to the desired model ID.
 The `Path` field must point to a valid `.gguf` file.

 - __How does streaming work?__
   `POST /infer` streams NDJSON lines.
-For the real adapter, tokens are forwarded as they are generated.
+For the adapter, tokens are forwarded as they are generated.
 A final line includes `done: true` and simple usage info.

 - __How is VRAM usage enforced?__
   The manager estimates model size from the file size (MB) and evicts least‑recently‑used idle instances when `BudgetMB` would be exceeded (plus `MarginMB`).
 See `internal/manager/instance_evict.go`.